c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 {:.box-warning}
 In the statement of the CISCO SIRT team provided they stated that “…After the attackers established access to the VPN, they ***then began to use the compromised user account to logon to a large number of systems*** before beginning to pivot further into the environment...
 The Attackers worked to exfiltrate the dumped NTDS over SMB (TCP/445) from the domain controller to the VPN system under their control.”

 In this example below, the attacker is trying to dump `ntds.dit` file which **stores password hashes** for all users in the domain by using the [ntdsutil.exe](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc753343(v=ws.11)) and other windows built-in tools.
-Also two other command trying to create a minidump `LSASS.EXE`, the objective is the same to extract usernames and passwords using tools such as Mimikatz.
+Also two other commands trying to create a minidump `LSASS.EXE`, the objective is the same to extract usernames and passwords using tools such as Mimikatz.

 ```posh